13 Dec Project Stardust [Latest Version]

 - VR: SteamVR compatible HMD & Sensors

-- INPUT: Oculus Touch Controllers, Vive Wands, or Index Knuckle Controllers
+- INPUT: Oculus Touch Controllers, Vive Wands, Index Knuckle Controllers, or WMR motion controllers

 - CPU: Intel Core i5-4590/AMD FX 8350 equivalent or better